HMS Swiftsure (1787): Battle of Trafalgar

 After the battle took her in tow.
-The subsequent storm caused the line to break, and by 23 October she was drifting towards Cadiz.
+The subsequent storm caused the line to break, and by 23 October she was drifting towards Cádiz.
 The frigate was however able to reattach a tow line and put several of her own carpenters aboard to stop the leaks.
 The worsening weather again caused her to break free, but the men from Phoebe succeeded in keeping control of Swiftsure, bringing her to anchor on 26 October. took her into tow again and brought her into Gibraltar.

 Return to the Royal Navy

 Irresistible stationed as a prison ship at Chatham.

 Swiftsure was repaired at Gibraltar and was recommissioned in April 1806 under Captain George Digby.
 She sailed home, arriving at Chatham on 11 June 1806.
 By this time, another had already entered service, and had been present at Trafalgar.
-The captured Swiftsure was renamed HMS Irresistible, and was laid up.
+The recaptured Swiftsure was renamed HMS Irresistible, and was laid up.
 She was recommissioned in March 1808 under Captain George Fowke, and was used as a prison ship at Chatham.
 She served in this role until being broken up there in January 1816.